Sanctions

 • Suspension

-Unless a student officially withdraws from the university, the student’s relationship with the university is maintained therefore any alleged disciplinary infraction that occurs while a student is serving a suspension will be adjudicated in accordance with university policy.
-Violating conditions of suspension subjects the student to additional sanctions including, but not limited to, an extension of suspension and/or dismissal from the university.
+Unless a student officially withdraws from the University, the student’s relationship with the University is maintained; therefore, any alleged disciplinary infraction that occurs while a student is serving a suspension will be adjudicated in accordance with University policy.
+Violating conditions of suspension subjects the student to additional sanctions including, but not limited to, an extension of suspension and/or dismissal from the University.

 • Dismissal